Jeremy-Friese/The-Project/README.md

 # The-Project

 Data Analyst Portfolio Project for scottmbecker.com

+Summary

 To track real world data analysis results for my training to ride a Century Ride (100 Miles personal goal) and the MS 150 (Houston, Texas supporting muscular dystrophy) in April 2023.
+This project will be ongoing for the 6 months up to the MS 150.
+New data will be posted weekly, with monthly recaps of the data / rides.
+Data sets , along with the SQL and Python code will be made available here on My Github

-DONATE HERE to support muscular dystrophy : MS 150 HOUSTON (You will also help fund my ride.
+Please DONATE to support muscular dystrophy : MS 150 HOUSTON (You will also help fund my ride.
 I have set a $500.00 goal.)

 I will use Excel, Tableau, Data Studio (Looker), Google and YouTube Analytics for data analysis and visualizations.
 I will also use SQL Server and Google Big Query for SQL analysis.
 I will use Juypter Notebooks for Python.